Search for Rhode Island Culinary Classes

 Get the Training You Want

 Rhode Island is home to only one culinary and hospitality management school in the state.
-Luckily, a number of online culinary and hospitality programs increase opportunities for Rhode Island cooks and restaurateurs.
+Luckily, other training programs & community college courses are complimented by a number of online culinary and hospitality programs increase opportunities for Rhode Island cooks and restaurateurs.

 The few, but strong, culinary and hospitality training opportunities in Rhode Island typically incorporate in-class and in-kitchen experience, and can take a few months to six years depending on your degree goals.
 In-class instruction covers the science, art, and business facets of the culinary and hospitality management industries.
 Through hands-on training, students will apply their knowledge in a test kitchen creating recipes, preparing dishes, and executing large-scale catering projects.